ibm-cloud-docs/vmwaresolutions/uml/usage_meter-register.md

 # Registering Usage Meter with IBM
 {: #usage_meter-register}

-Before you register Usage Meter with IBM, ensure that you have permission to access the Usage Meter instances.
-For more information, see [Managing IAM access for VCF as a Service](/docs/vmware-service?topic=vmware-service-vmaas-iam&interface=ui).
+Before you register VMware vCloud Usage Meter with {{site.data.keyword.IBM}}, verify that you have the appropriate service roles to access the Usage Meter instances.
+For more information, see [Service roles](/docs/vmware-service?topic=vmware-service-vmaas-iam&interface=ui#iamrolesservice) in [Managing IAM access](/docs/vmware-service?topic=vmware-service-vmaas-iam&interface=ui).
+{: important}

 ## Procedure to register Usage Meter
 {: #usage_meter-register-reg}